-- Kant argues that neither Berkeleyan idealism nor Humean skepticism are justified, given the conclusions of the Transcendental Analytic. - "Theorem The mere, but empirically determined, consciousness of my own existence proves the existence of objects in space outside me" (B275, AW 782a). - First, Kant distinguishes between problematic idealism, which he attributes to Descartes, and dogmatic idealism, which he attributes to Berkeley. - The dogmatic idealist complains that space and time must be properties of the noumenal world. - But, since we can't know anything of the noumenal world, then we must have no knowledge of space and time. - By taking space and time to be pure forms of intuition, Kant provides a context for rejecting dogmatic idealism. - We can take them to be objective properties without committing to knowledge of the noumenal world. - Thus, the real problem for Kant is the problematic idealist. - The skeptic of the First Meditation - "Problematic idealism...alleges that we are unable to prove by direct experience an ^{Slide 12} existence apart from our own...The proof it demands must...establish that regarding external things we have not merely imagination but also experience.
-And establishing this surely cannot be done unless one can prove that even our inner experience, indubitable
+- Neither Berkeleyan idealism nor Humean skepticism are justified, given the conclusions of the Transcendental Analytic. - "Theorem The mere, but empirically determined, consciousness of my own existence proves the existence of objects in space outside me" (B275, AW 782a). - First, Kant distinguishes between problematic idealism, which he attributes to Descartes, and dogmatic idealism, which he attributes to Berkeley. - The dogmatic idealist complains that space and time must be properties of the noumenal world. - But, since we can't know anything of the noumenal world, then we must have no knowledge of space and time. - By taking space and time to be pure forms of intuition, Kant provides a context for rejecting dogmatic idealism. - We can take them to be objective properties without committing to knowledge of the noumenal world. - Thus, the real problem for Kant is the problematic idealist. - The skeptic of the First Meditation - "Problematic idealism...alleges that we are unable to prove by direct experience an existence apart from our own...The proof it demands must...establish that regarding external things we have not merely imagination but also experience.
+And establishing this surely cannot be done unless one can prove that even our inner experience, indubitable for Descartes, is possible only on the presupposition of outer experience" (B275, AW Marcus, Modern Philosophy, Slide 30 782a).